vsanthanam/JBird/JBird/JBird.docc/Articles/Setup.md

 ### Optional Macros

-To avoid forcing a dependency [`swift-syntax`](https://github.com/swiftlang/swift-syntax), JBird does not include its macros by default.
+To avoid forcing a dependency on [`swift-syntax`](https://github.com/swiftlang/swift-syntax), JBird does not include its macros by default.
 If you wish to include them in your project, you can do so by adding the following to your `Package.swift` file:

 ```swift
 .target(